recipy/recipy/docs/TestFramework.md

 * `libraries`: A list of zero or more Python libraries used by the script, which are expected to be logged by recipy when the script is run regardless of arguments (i.e. any libraries common to all test cases).
-The list may contain either generic names e.g. `numpy` (compatible with any version of numpy) or version qualified names e.g. `numpy v1.11.1` (compatible with numpy v1.11.1+).
 If none, then this can be omitted.

 Each script also has one or more test cases, each of which defines:

 * `libraries`: A list of zero or more Python libraries used by the script, which are expected to be logged by recipy when the script is run with the given arguments for this test case.
-The list may contain either generic names e.g. `numpy` (compatible with any version of numpy) or version qualified names e.g. `numpy v1.11.1` (compatible with numpy v1.11.1+).
+If none, then this can be omitted.
 * `arguments`: A list of arguments to be passed to the script.
 If none, then this can be omitted.
 * `inputs`: A list of zero or more input files which the script will